-I know others including the world’s largest model railway, Miniature Wunderland, use vaccum cleaners to maintain their layout so I first tried our normal household hoover but a DIY nozzle I knocked up.
+I know others including the world’s largest model railway, Miniature Wunderland, use vacuum cleaners to maintain their layout so I first tried our normal household hoover but a DIY nozzle I knocked up.
 It was a bit Heath Robinson but I hoped it would serve my purpose.

 One of the existing attachments was heated over a flame and then gently squeezed when it became malleable.
 This gave a flat narrow flat opening.
-Next I glued the mesh from a plastic colander over the opening and the bristles from an old floor brush to it.
+Nex,t I glued the mesh from a plastic colander over the opening and the bristles from an old floor brush to it.
 This created a narrow nozzle that could get into hard to fit places, with brushes to dislodge determined detritus while the mesh would prevent anything important on my layout disappearing into the hover bag.

 Sadly, while the nozzle worked a treat the hoover was too powerful and pulled up a lot of ballast.
-It was also a bit bulky and noisy and not suited to late night use when I tend to do most of my modelling.
+It was also a bit bulky and noisy and not suited to late night use when I tend to do much of my modelling.

-Next I tried one of those little car vacuum cleaners.
+Next, I tried one of those little car vacuum cleaners.

-But more troubling was that it just didn’t have enough suction power.
+The biggest issue however was that it just didn’t have enough suction power.
 Even though I was only sucking up small particles it left much behind.

 Extra Tip: If you use a hoover to tidy up after ballasting / scatter laying you can waste a lot of the material.
 To conserve material place a sock into the tube but with the opening wrapped over the end of the nozzle.
-Then when you’ve finished vacuuming pull the sock out from inside the nozzle, sieve the contents and you’ll have scatter or ballast for another day.
+Then when you’ve finished vacuuming pull the sock out from inside the nozzle, sieve the contents and you’ll save the scatter or ballast for another day.

-In the end I found this mini-household vacuum cleaner.
+In-the-end, I found this mini-household vacuum cleaner.